 The intensity of HiiT training leads to improvements in lactate threshold too.
 When you exercise at a high intensity, you ultimately reach a point where lactate begins to build up faster than your body is able to clear it.
-This point is referred to as lactate threshold, sometimes called anaerobic threshold.
+This point is referred to as the lactate threshold, sometimes called the anaerobic threshold.
 There are subtle differences between the two, but for or all practical purposes, they’re the same thing.
-Contrary to popular belief, build-up of lactate isn’t directly responsible for the burning and profound sense of fatigue you experience when you exercise above your lactate threshold.
+Contrary to popular belief, the build-up of lactate isn’t directly responsible for the burning and profound sense of fatigue you experience when you exercise above your lactate threshold.

 What actually explains the burning feeling you get when you exercise at a high intensity?
-Build-up of hydrogen ions creates an acidic environment that causes fatigue and muscle discomfort.
+A build-up of hydrogen ions creates an acidic environment that causes fatigue and muscle discomfort.
 People with a higher lactate threshold can exercise at a greater percentage of their aerobic capacity without accumulating enough lactate and hydrogen ions that they “hit the wall.”
 They build up less lactate during high-intensity exercise and are better at eliminating it.
 Lactate threshold is actually a better predictor of success in endurance sports than V02 max.
 That’s why even long-distance runners can improve their performance in competitions like marathons by adding HiiT training into their routine.